Delegation of Haryana Congress stopped from entering affected villages in Nuh | Politics

 Slamming the Haryana government, senior Congress leader Captain Ajay Singh Yadav said, ''The Haryana government is not even ashamed of its failure.
 Our delegation wanted to go to Nuh with the purpose of restoring peace.
 Politics is of no use at this point,'' Yadav said.

-Party state chief Chaudhary Udaybhan said that they will inform the Congress high command that were stopped from visiting the affected parts of Nuh.
+Party state chief Udai Bhan said that they will inform the Congress high command that were stopped from visiting the affected parts of Nuh.

 Meanwhile, the police said that a the work of the administration would have increased if there was a ''political visit''.